nickanderson/nickanderson.github.io/content/post/how-i-org-in-2024/index.md

 Some of the features that I used to get content into Org-mode were not part of org-capture.

-I used `org-web-tools`[^fn:6] to pull web pages into org.
+I used `org-web-tools`[^fn:7] to pull web pages into org.
 Either as a buffer to read, or as a subtree to store.
-When I wanted to clip a bit of text from a web page I used `org-protocol`[^fn:7] bookmarklets to get the content into Emacs.
+When I wanted to clip a bit of text from a web page I used `org-protocol`[^fn:8] bookmarklets to get the content into Emacs.

-`org-rich-yank`[^fn:8] let me copy text and paste it with context allowing it to be syntax highlighted as well as providing a link back to the source.
+`org-rich-yank`[^fn:9] let me copy text and paste it with context allowing it to be syntax highlighted as well as providing a link back to the source.

-I used `org-jira`[^fn:9] to pull issues from Atlassian Cloud Jira into org-mode.
+I used `org-jira`[^fn:10] to pull issues from Atlassian Cloud Jira into org-mode.

+## Retrieval {#retrieval}

+I retrieved content from my org in a myriad of ways.

+Frequently I would find notes by name using `org-roam-node-find`.
+This worked well for finding notes with a regular naming pattern, e.g. I took notes on the work I did while releasing new software versions.
+The capture template for that type of note created files titled `Release work for X`, so it was quick and easy to `org-roam-node-find`, type `Release work for 3.18.7`, and jump to that note.
+Similarly, I kept notes on individual people, those notes were titled with the persons name, so it was quick to `org-roam-node-find` and start typing the persons name to find their note.

+I frequently found notes via link. `org-roam-node-insert` made it easy to simply insert a link to another note (found by name as noted above).
+Many of my capture templates also contain links, some to well known related notes and some using `%a`&nbsp;[^fn:6] to provide a link to the location I was when I decided to initiate the capture.
+That annotation link (`%a`) can result in links to unrelated things, but I had found the ability to track back and be aware of unrelated things that were happening around that time to be useful during some archaeology sessions.

+Sometimes I would use `org-roam-buffer` to get a view on which notes link to my current note.

+Searching by name is not always effective, sometimes I needed to search widely and dive deep searching for specific strings.
+For that, most often I used `org-ripgrep-consult`.

+For serendipitous stumbles, I occasionally used `org-roam-random-note` to surface some random note.

+I long desired to make effective use of `org-agenda` and I had played around with using `org-roam-db-query` to identify which files contained TODO keywords to keep the files loaded by `org-agenda` to a minimum, but I had yet to really make agenda part of my routine.

+`org-roam-dynamic-blocks`&nbsp;[^fn:11] stayed on my radar, but I had yet to really make it an active part of my workflow.

 [^fn:1]: How I org in 2023 <https://cmdln.org/2023/03/25/how-i-org-in-2023/>
 [^fn:2]: Org-roam is a plain-text personal knowledge management system.
 According to the [introduction in the manual](https://www.orgroam.com/manual.html#Introduction) Org-roam is a tool for networked thought.
 It reproduces some of [Roam Research’](https://roamresearch.com/)s key features within Org-mode.
 Org-roam allows for effortless non-hierarchical note-taking: with Org-roam, notes flow naturally, making note-taking fun and easy.
 Really, it facilitates capturing information by extending Org-mode's existing capture system, maintains a sqlite database of nodes (headings) with IDs and other metadata and provides the ability to surface and navigate back links (which nodes link to the current node). <https://www.orgroam.com/>
 [^fn:3]: Org-roam dailies are files organized by date.
 I use them for my journal, work log, and recurring meetings.
 [^fn:4]: Maggie Appleton has a nice post about [Daily notes as a frictionless default input for personal knowledge management systems](https://maggieappleton.com/daily-notes).
 [^fn:5]: I am not perfect in remembering to capture each thing but I don't need to be perfect to be effective.
+[^fn:6]: `%a` - Annotation, normally the link created with `org-store-link`.
-[^fn:6]: `org-web-tools` contains library functions and commands useful for retrieving web page content and processing it into Org-mode content. <https://github.com/alphapapa/org-web-tools>
+[^fn:7]: `org-web-tools` contains library functions and commands useful for retrieving web page content and processing it into Org-mode content. <https://github.com/alphapapa/org-web-tools>
-[^fn:7]: `org-protocol` intercepts calls from emacsclient to trigger custom actions without external dependencies.
+[^fn:8]: `org-protocol` intercepts calls from emacsclient to trigger custom actions without external dependencies.
 Only one protocol has to be configured with your external applications or the operating system, to trigger an arbitrary number of custom actions. <https://orgmode.org/worg/org-contrib/org-protocol.html>
-[^fn:8]: `org-rich-yank` doesn't get enough publicity, I used it many times a day.
+[^fn:9]: `org-rich-yank` doesn't get enough publicity, I used it many times a day.
 It pastes the last copied text and automatically surrounds the snippet in blocks, marked with the major mode of where the code came from, and adds a link to the source file after the block.
 I recommend customizing `org-rich-yank-format-paste` and making the link to the source a comment as described in the README. <https://github.com/unhammer/org-rich-yank>
-[^fn:9]: `org-jira` facilitates getting content from Jira into org-mode and managing Jira issues from org-mode. <https://github.com/ahungry/org-jira>
+[^fn:10]: `org-jira` facilitates getting content from Jira into org-mode and managing Jira issues from org-mode. <https://github.com/ahungry/org-jira>
+[^fn:11]: `org-roam-dynamic-blocks` is not yet packaged, but you can find it here <https://github.com/chrisbarrett/nursery/blob/main/lisp/org-roam-dblocks.el>.
+Perhaps someday it will become part of Org-roam <https://github.com/org-roam/org-roam/issues/2251>